 To perform matching, we first check if a DOI tag is included in the reference metadata.
 If so, we assume it is correct and link the corresponding work.
 If there isn’t a DOI tag, we perform a search using the metadata supplied and select candidate results by thresholding.
 The best match is found through a further validation process.
 Learn more about how we match references.
 The same process is used for the results shown on our Simple Text Query tool.

-All citation to a work are returned in the corresponding Cited-by query.
+All citations to a work are returned in the corresponding Cited-by query.